WHEN IS THE BEST TIME TO START

 2. Keep a list

-- Slots- the easiest way to let people know whether you are avaliable, and that you are active in business.
+- Slots- the easiest way to let people know whether you are available, and that you are active in business.

 1. Deadlines or no deadlines: most people actually don't give you a deadline, (then don't ask for one...) but if there are those who do, keep a clear account for that.
 Set your priority on the commissions in reaction to the urgency of your commissioners.

-----updates: even though the clients didn't give deadline, it's best to offer them a healthy weekly update of your progress, they will feel like they are getting their money's worth, if you got busy for some reason, make sure you let them know too.
+Updates: even though the clients didn't give deadline, it's best to offer them a healthy weekly update of your progress, they will feel like they are getting their money's worth, if you got busy for some reason, make sure you let them know too.
 Don't make them wait half a year to a year without a sound unless they say they are ok with it.
+I update the client at least 1 update a month if the project slows down or I got busy with other stuff.

 2. When should the client pay: